TeunBoekholt/individual-assignment-IoT/README.md

 # System Performance & Process Documentation
 Teun Boekholt

+## Walk-through of the system
+1. Put all the code in the `src` folder in a new platformio project (I used VS code as an IDE)
+2. The `unused` folder contains different programs to put on the ESP32 depending on what you want to test:
+  * The `energy_measurer` is solely used to measure the energy with another ESP32 for the first question.
+The cod was not written by me but taken from https://andreavitaletti.github.io/IoT_short_course/energy/.
+  * The `oversampler` is used to just sample the generated signal at a frequency of 1000Hz.
+This one was used to measure energy consumption and data volume
+  * The two `adaptive_sampler` files are used for computing the FFT and adjusting the sampling rate, after which one of them sends it to a local edge server over WiFi, and the other sends it with LoRa to the TTN cloud
+3. For almost any test purposes the `adaptive_sampler_WiFi.cpp` should be enough, so loading this one on an ESP32 is the recommended course of action
+4. For getting certain measurement, the section on Performance Measurements describes what commands to use to get them.

 ## Process Documentation
 Initially, I attempted to manage everything within the `IRAM_ATTR` without using RTOS tasks.
 When this approach proved unsuccessful, I transitioned to the dual ESP32 setup described in class and on GitHub.
 However, due to limited hardware experience, I encountered issues with this configuration.

 Ultimately, I settled on a **single ESP32 using FreeRTOS tasks**.
 This architecture yielded relatively good results for generating the signal, calculating the FFT, adapting the sampling rate, and averaging the signal over a 5-second window.
+The only problem with this implementation was the ability to get energy savings by going into sleep mode.
+More on that later.

 ---